 I realize that it’s Monday, and I should probably be all “salad and juice!” buuuuuuuuut what I really want to tell you is “CINNAMON BLONDIES.”
 Let’s pretend it’s a three-day weekend, pull out our cinnamon sugar, and bake with holiday abandon, shall we?
-Watch the snappy recipe video above to see these ooey-gooey blondie bars in action (email/RSS subscribers click here to watch the video directly on my site), then read on below for the scoop on this one-bowl wonder.
+Watch the snappy recipe video below to see these ooey-gooey blondie bars in action (email/RSS subscribers click here to watch the video directly on my site), then read on below for the scoop on this one-bowl wonder.

 This post is sponsored by Bob’s Red Mill.